microsoft/BotBuilder-Samples/experimental/language-generation/docs/Functions-injected-from-LG.md

 ### fromFile

-Return the string representation of the evaluated result in the given file.
+Return the evaluated result of the expression in the given file.

 ```
 fromFile(<filePath>)